Locomotive-Ventures/wombat/README.md

 * Support for keypad for people with hearing disabilities *(already possible, just need to tweak workflows)*
 * Replace OpenAI with Amazon Bedrock.
 Due to time constraints and limitations obtaining credits this was only tested with UI and not integrated with the platform.
 * Pulling in call recordings from Twillio and storing them in S3 for future reference.
 This was not implemented due to time constraints.
+* Use of websockets to our own TTS and STT models for smooth conversation flow.
+This was not implemented due to time constraints.

 ### Branding
 - All brand assets can be located in the [assets](./assets) folder.